MrPingQi/MS-PIIFD_registration/README.md

 Run this code by the following procedures:

-1. Open and run "a_registration_main.m".
+1. Open and run "A_registration_main.m".
 2. Set the parameters, if the procedures are clearly understood.
 Otherwise, use the default.
 3. Choose the reference image.
 4. Choose the sensed image.